 “Let us disband quickly!”
 Five Eagles was the first to back away.

-Suddenly, to his dismay, the band bolted for the meadow nearby instead of moving from the scene slowly and cautiously, as they should.
-At that very moment the watchman witnessed a terrible scene, in which the wolves attacked the western edge of the herd, as he feared, only to drive them upon the hunters, as they ran east.
+Suddenly, to his dismay, the band bolted for the meadow nearby instead of moving from the scene slowly and cautiously as they should.
+At that very moment the watchman witnessed a terrible scene, in which the wolves attacked the western edge of the herd, as he feared, only to drive them upon the hunters as they ran east.

 “Your crazy old father has spooked the herd!”
 Five Eagles cried, as he fell near the onrush of hooves.

-At the point as the first group of wolves brought down a great stag, the remaining members of this large pack began to circle Five Eagles as he jabbed at them with his spear.
+At this point as the first group of wolves brought down a great stag, the remaining members of this large pack began to circle Five Eagles as he jabbed at them with his spear.

-“Go away, Yellow Fang!”
-Five Eagles was shouting, looking askance up the hill.
+“Go away, Yellow Fang!” he shouted, looking askance up the hill.
 “Fire-In-The-Bush and Three Stags hold fast—back-to-back, but the rest of you men on the hill—Running Calf, Bear Claw, Spotted Hawk, Little Wolf have no excuse.
 Don’t just stand there; throw your spears at the pack.
 Throw rocks—anything to scatter the wolves.
 Don’t fail me now.
 I will come back from the Land of the Dead and haunt you all your life!”

-Suddenly, right after Five Eagles had slipped on a pile of Caribou droppings and was lying helplessly on the ground, something incomprehensible happened.
+Suddenly, right after Five Eagles had slipped on a pile of caribou droppings and was lying helplessly on the ground, something incomprehensible happened.
 The darkening mantle of clouds, which hung over the taiga, burst forth with rain.
 Even though the droplets by themselves would not sway a hungry yellow fang, the sudden shafts of lightning striking the nearby ground sent the entire pack as well as the hunters running for cover.
 While they retreated, however, the watchman held fast, looking with rapt attention at the deluge pouring from the sky.

 straggled far behind.
 In spite of the redemptive power of the storm, which had saved them from the wolves, the younger men paid him only a begrudging respect.
 None of them even looked back or waited for him to catch up.
-Because of their failure to kill reindeer, they would be trapped in their mammoth hide huts and forced to wait until the weather cleared and they were able to once again to track the herds.
+Because of their failure to kill caribous, they would be trapped in their mammoth hide huts and forced to wait until the weather cleared and they were able to once again to track the herds.
 Cloud Mover’s wives, children, and grandchildren were happy just to have him back safe and sound.
 When they were able to reflect on what happened, most of the hunters were thankful for the storm, but not all of them were convinced of the patriarch’s alleged miracle.
 Though thankful that it had rained, and lightning had chased the wolves away, the men were divided on whether it was caused by Cloud Mover’s prayer or due to mere luck.
-Among his advocates, who saw it as a miracle was Fire-In-The-Bush and among his detractors was Five Eagles, whose life had been directly saved by the lightning but believed that Cloud Mover had brought the hunters bad luck.
+Among his advocates, who saw it as a miracle, were most of the hunters and among his detractors was Five Eagles, whose life had been directly saved by the lightning but believed that Cloud Mover had brought the hunters bad luck.